+COLLABORATIONS

-COLLABORATIONS by L. Valentini
+by L. Valentini

-The Department of Geosciences strives to continuously expand its international network of partner institutions, increasing its international reputation and attractiveness to foreign lecturers and students.
-Currently, international staff members at the Department of the Geosciences include: 3 assistant professors, 6 post-doctoral researchers and 9 PhD students.
-Two Master's degree programmes are delivered in English, and one new Bachelor's degree programme, to be taught in English, has been approved in 2022 and is scheduled to begin in 2023.
-Other than offering courses in English, a wide choice of destinations for student and/or staff exchange programmes is available, with: 14 Erasmus+ agreements with EU universities; one Erasmus+ KA107 agreement with a university based in Kenya; one agreement within the Swiss European Mobility Programme.
-In 2022, memoranda of understanding were active with the following universities: Lanzhou University (China), the University of South Carolina (USA), George Mason University (USA), University of British Columbia (Canada).
-A broad range of multidisciplinary research topics is covered within the scope of these collaborations, through which the Department of Geosciences aims at sharing knowledge and foster global partnership, in line with Sustainable Development Goal 17 of the United Nations.
+The Department of Geosciences is dedicated to constantly growing its global network of partner institutions, enhancing its international standing, and becoming more appealing to foreign lecturers and students.
+International personnel at the Department of Geosciences currently includes 4 assistant professors, 15 post-doctoral researchers and 20 PhD students.
+Two Master's degree programmes and one new Bachelor's degree programme are fully delivered in English and are open to international students.
+Other than providing courses taught in English, the Department of Geosciences offers numerous destinations for student and staff exchange programs.
+This includes 14 Erasmus+ agreements with EU universities, as well as an Erasmus+ KA171 agreement with a university in Kenya, and one agreement within the Swiss European Mobility Programme.
+New mobility programmes are currently being negotiated.
+During 2023, the Department of Geosciences also hosted XXX visiting professors and scientists, from all continents.